Geometrical representation of subshifts for primitive substitutions: Introduction and main results

-The hypothesis that $\sigma$ is proper in Theorem~\ref{thm:vp} is needed only for the direct implication.
+The hypothesis that $\sigma$ is proper and pseudo-unimodular in Theorem~\ref{thm:vp} are needed only for the direct implication.
 Moreover this hypothesis can be lightened.
 All we need is the fact that if $e^{2 i \pi \alpha}$ is an eigenvalue of the subshift, then $\alpha (1, \dots, 1) M^n \xrightarrow[n \to \infty]{} 0$ mod $\Z^A$.
 It is the case if there is no non-trivial coboundary and if the initials period is $1$ (see~\cite{host} for more details, and see~\cite{mosse}).
 It is in particular the case if a power of the substitution is left-proper.
-And in Theorem~\ref{thm:ef} the hypothesis that $\sigma$ is proper can also be replaced by the hypothesis that a power of $\sigma$ is left-proper, since it also implies the strong coincidence.
+And in Theorem~\ref{thm:ef} the hypothesis that $\sigma$ is proper can also be replaced with the hypothesis that a power of $\sigma$ is left-proper, since it also implies the strong coincidence property.